dogatthebottom/hero-adventures/README.md

 The hero cannot go on the squares occupied by the impenetrable woods.

 # Game
-Enter to the console full path to the map file and to the hero file and see results.
+You could find game files(game_files.zip) in release 1.0 Enter to the console full path to the map file and to the hero file and see results.

 INFO: Enter file path to the MAP: